-Dr. Phyllis Schneck Managing Director of Cybersecurity Solutions, IBM
+Dr. Phyllis Schneck Managing Director and Global Leader of Cyber Solutions, Promontory Financial Group, an IBM Company

 Phyllis has more than 15 years of government and private-sector experience in senior cybersecurity positions and leads Promontory’s cybersecurity practice.